goochjs/amqp-python-go/README.md

 ## ActiveMQ configuration

-In the `resources` folder is a configuration file for an ActiveMQ broker.
+In the `activemq` folder is a configuration file for an ActiveMQ broker.
 The idea is that you spin up multiple machines with this configuration and they will cluster themselves.

 ### Pre-requisites